abraryaser02/Events_final_project/README.md

 # Events Final Project

-This project is a scalable web application for managing and displaying events globally.
+This project is a scalable web application for managing and displaying events happening near you globally.
 It is built with a React frontend and a Python backend, and uses PostgreSQL for data storage.
 Docker is used to containerize the application for easy deployment and scalability.

 ## Project Structure